Lucie Fulton Isaacs: Early life and education

-Her father, unfortunately. was "not sure it was well for a woman to read too much".
+Her father, unfortunately was "not sure it was well for a woman to read too much".
 This was not from pure prejudice.
 It was still generally believed that "strong mindedness" in women went along with short hair and moral abandon.
 Coming into the house, her father would take the magazine gently from her hands with the admonition that she "would better be helping mother".
-There was, too, the usual embargo encountered by talent in those days of few books and "sparce leavening".
-Isaccs gradually expanded her own innate talent and became known as a writer of essays and descriptive articles for such magazines as the Overland, edited by Bret Harte.
+There was, too, the usual embargo encountered by talent in those days of few books and "sparse leavening".
+Isaacs gradually expanded her own innate talent and became known as a writer of essays and descriptive articles for such magazines as the Overland, edited by Bret Harte.
 In 1855, the family moved to The Dalles, Oregon.